marksverdhei/spritegrid/README.md

 # SpriteGrid

-This project is vibe-coded using Gemini-2.5 pro.
+This project is partially vibe-coded using Gemini-2.5 pro.

 See VIBELOG.md for chat links.